Vibrating Strings, Musical Intervals and the Curves of Lissajous

 To get a better understanding of the Lissajous curves the choice "move Lissajous curve" was introduced.

 This allows you to see a continuous change of a Lissajous curve, while you alter m,n or the phase.

-For example if you choose m=5 n=6 and change the phase (preferably by using the arrows of the slider)
+For example after selecting "move Lissajous curve" choose m=5 n=6 and

+change the phase via the slider.
+The result

 looks like a three dimensional rotation.

 In electrical engineering Lissajous curves are used in oscilloscope measurements

 to detect very small frequency deviations or phase differences.
 If you define m=1 n=1 and

 change the phase via the slider you will see a slowly moving elliptical shape.

 Try the wame with m=50 n=49.999 .
 In the one-string-graph you notice the beats in time.
 In the

 "move Lissajous curve" you notice an elliptical shape moving automatically.